 Q: How long has Whitewater Challengers offered these activities and what has been their safety record?

-A: Whitewater Challengers first introduced whitewater rafting trips on the Lehigh River in 1975, and has provided guided tour services continuously for nearly 41 years, serving more than 1.6 million guests on more than 16 million miles of guided trips of five whitewater rivers in Pennsylvania and New York, compiling a safety record that is the envy of the industry.
+A: Whitewater Challengers first introduced whitewater rafting trips on the Lehigh River in 1975, and has provided guided tour services continuously for more than four decades, serving more than 1.6 million guests on more than 16 million miles of guided trips on whitewater rivers in Pennsylvania and New York, compiling a safety record that is the envy of the industry.
 Whitewater Challengers meets or exceeds the rigorous safety and training requirements established by state regulations for commercial rafting trips.

 Q: What kinds of injuries are most often associated with rafting trips?